fidian/pebble-fontastic/README.md

 How To Compile
 --------------

-Clone this repository on GitHub.
-Then fire up [CloudPebble] and import this project from GitHub.
+Fire up [CloudPebble] and import this project from GitHub.
 Open the source file `fontastic.c` and then press the green button to compile and send this to your phone.
 Make sure you have the developer channel enabled on your phone and ideally it will get sent to your pebble within moments.

 About the Fonts